mircealungu/mircea/notes/thoughtstream.md

 **

 I'm thankful for Obsidian and GH Pages.
-Makes editing and publishing my homepage so easy.
+Obsidian makes editing and GHP makes publishing my homepage so easy.
 Still the GH Pages part I have to move away from.
 Why do I depend on their infra to host my text?
-Why do I need to have a build interrupted message when I push a correction, and why do I have to have a new commit for every little typo fix.
+And why do I have to wait for a few minutes for the text to be updated?
+Why do I need to have a build interrupted email message when I push a correction, and why do I have to have a new commit for every little typo fix.
 No wonder that one of our students found out I'm one of the "top committers" on GitHub from Denmark :))

 April 7